influxdata/docs-v2/content/v2.0/process-data/manage-tasks/update-task.md

 {{< img-hd src="/img/2-0-tasks-create-edit.png" alt="Update a task" />}}

 #### Update the status of a task
-In the list of tasks, click the toggle in the **Active** column of the task you would like to activate or inactivate.
+In the list of tasks, click the {{< icon "toggle" >}} toggle to the left of the task you would like to activate or inactivate.

 ## Update a task with the influx CLI